-What if you can predict that you’re about to relapse?
+What if you can predict when you’re about to relapse?
 Can you imagine being able to avoid it before it happens?

 There are many red flags that indicate that a relapse may be coming your way.
 I like to call this the “Pre-lapse Stage”.
 Triggers and events that lead up to your relapse.